jototland/stackedit_workspace/statistikknotater/bayesian.md

 The *effective sample size* of the Normal conjugate distribution is $\sigma^2/\tau^2$.

-### The product of the Normal and the Gamma distribution is a conjugate prior for the Normal distribution
+### The Normal-Gamma distribution is a conjugate prior for the Normal distribution

 We define the *precision* $\phi$ of a normal distribution as $\phi = 1/\sigma^2$